serverless/enterprise/docs/notifications.md

 # Notifications

-Serverless Framework Enterprise can notify you in **Slack**, **Email**, **SNS Topics**, or **webhooks** about any[alerts](./insights.md#alerts) on your application.
-Multiple notfications can be added to an application and each can be configured for different types and scoped to individual alerts, stages or services.
+Serverless Framework Enterprise can notify you in **Slack**, **Email**, **SNS Topics**, or **webhooks** about any [alerts](./insights.md#alerts) on your application.
+Multiple notifications can be added to an applicationm and each can be configured for different types and scoped to individual alerts, stages or services.

 ## Add a notification to an application